Evaluation Methodologies in Software Protection Research: Sample Treatment

-The \emph{usage} column in \cref{tab:tools} shows that both LLVM and Tigress are still popular SP tools, while other tools are clearly declining in popularity: only a few recent papers still use ProGuard after an initial peak of activity; a similar fate seems to have befallen Zelix Klassmaster, with no new publications after 2016; and Sandmark, with no new publications after 2018.
+\bemph{LLVM and Tigress are currently the only popular protection tools.} The \emph{History} data in \cref{tab:tools} shows that other SP tools are declining in popularity: only a few recent papers still use ProGuard after an initial peak of activity; a similar fate has befallen Zelix Klassmaster, Sandmark, and Diablo.